MrHuxu/x-go-lab/service-discovery/README.md

 # Service Discovery

-A experimental project about service discovery.
+An experimental project about service discovery.

 ## Dependencies